-People like Martin have done such cool things with demographic and migration data.
-So when the European Commission published a new Eurobarometer survey on languages this summer, I thought it would be fun to do something interactive with language data in order to visualize language dynamics in Europe: which languages are growing in popularity, which languages are most spoken in each country, which countries are lagging behind in language skills, etc.
+People like Martin have done such nice things with demographic and migration data.
+So when the European Commission published a new Eurobarometer survey on languages, I thought it would be fun to do something interactive with language data to visualize language dynamics in Europe: which languages are growing in popularity, which languages are most spoken in each country, which countries are lagging behind in language skills, etc.

 For ideas, questions or corrections feel free to email me at email@example.com

 I'd also like to thank the European Commission for making the raw survey data accessible and TNS for answering questions on the survey's methodology.
 To explore statistics on other topics, visit: statistics.country.

 Visualising Europe’s Languages · Open Knowledge Foundation blog

 How fluent are we? · Low Countries blog

 Have a new look at data on language knowledge · European Commission, EU Languages and Language policy